Call for Participants Projects

 The SNEP Network supported the creation of a Master Plan Concept Design to enhance park elements while addressing stormwater and erosion issues.
 The Master Plan was presented at a public meeting, and improvements will be installed by the town over time.

 Town of Charlestown, RI

 The Network supported the development of a Conservation Design Ordinance for new subdivisions, and created training and educational material to support adoption.
-Network partners also participated in public hearings.
+Network partners and consultants also participated in public hearings.

 Town of Mendon, MA

-SNEP Network partners developed the Town Hall Campus Green Infrastructure redesign, including concept-level site planning to incorporate environmentally-sensitive design and development of educational content.
-They also created a design, permitting, and implementation workflow, and a budget for grant applications.
+The SNEP Network developed the Town Hall Campus Green Infrastructure redesign, including concept-level site planning to incorporate environmentally-sensitive design and development of educational content.
+The Network also created a design, permitting, and implementation workflow, and a budget for grant applications.

 Providence Stormwater Innovation Center (Providence, RI)

 SNEP Network assistance facilitated the creation of non-proprietary, “plug-and-play” designs, including a tree filter (no storage) and a tree trench (with storage).
 Designs will be installed at Roger Williams Park, with plans for research, training, and education.